mcosovic/JuliaGrid.jl/docs/src/manual/dcOptimalPowerFlow.md

 print(system.generator.label, analysis.power.generator.active)
 print(system.bus.label, analysis.voltage.angle)
 ```
-You have the flexibility to adjust these values to your specifications, and they will be utilized as the starting primal values when you run the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.
+Users have the flexibility to adjust these values according to their specifications, which will then be used as the starting primal values when executing the [`solve!`](@ref solve!(::PowerSystem, ::DCOptimalPowerFlow)) function.

 ---